rpriam/book1/README.md

 17. Solution to selected exercices <br />

     Several solutions for large datasets with scikit-leanrn <br />
-    Several solutions for small datasets with pytorch <br />
+    Several solutions for neural networks with pytorch <br />